 It was quite simple really - give local shops the power of a superstore by having all the local products in one place.
 The site would provide convenience with a local conscience.
 She met independent shops who were worried about going online, mostly because they loved meeting people and seeing people in their shops.
 So the solution was to use click and collect, which would bring customers into town.
-She also believes that when people see what they have on offer nearby, they could well be likely to just pop along to the shops and see the products in real-life
+She also believes that when people see what they have on offer nearby, they could well be likely to just pop along to the shops and see the products in real-life.

-Jackie is delighted that it is launched, she says “ShopAppy will give every independent in every local town a 24-hour shop window, doesn’t take commission on sales and encourages shoppers to look at what amazing things are on their doorstep.
+“ShopAppy gives local shops and businesses in every town a 24-hour shop window, doesn’t take commission on sales and encourages shoppers to look at what amazing things are on their doorstep which in turn inspires visits and customers.
 It is great to have convenience but it is also great when you feel good about where you shop.
 That's what might make us all shopappy !”

 "Now we are no longer too busy to shop closer to home.
 Busy people need to have choices and ShopAppy provides that local alternative - and convenience with a local conscience."